 - providing everyone with the skills to be confident communicators

-- All Communications are important and needs to be considered carefully.
+- All communications are important and need to be considered carefully

 - The Gallery fosters a culture which encourages transparency of communication, clarity of style and the sharing of best practice and expertise across the Gallery